-Still considered one of the most lethal cancers in the world, Pancreatic cancer is the third leading cause of cancer-related deaths in the world, with an average survival rate of less than 8% making it the only known cancer type with pancreatic cancer life expectancy and survival rates below 10%.
-Pancreas cancer typically forms in the pancreas (lower part of the stomach) where its primary job is to slowly release enzymes to help aid in digestion and releasing hormones that help humans manage blood sugar levels.
+Still considered one of the most lethal cancers in the world, Pancreatic cancer is the third leading cause of cancer-related deaths in the world, with an average survival rate of less than 8%, making it the only known cancer type with pancreatic cancer life expectancy and survival rates below 10%.
+Pancreas cancer typically forms in the pancreas (lower part of the stomach), where its primary job is to slowly release enzymes to help aid in digestion and release hormones that help humans manage blood sugar levels.
+Once it takes hold, Pancreatic cancer usually spreads reasonably rapidly to surrounding organs and is rarely detected in the early stages.
+Early detection is beneficial, and patients with pancreas cysts or hereditary components of pancreatic cancer should schedule regular screenings to detect any problems early on.

 Biological Immunotherapy for the Pancreas